Grants & Loans

 There are multiple grants and loans available to individuals and faith communities from The Episcopal Church, the Board of Trustees, the Episcopal Bishop of Oregon Foundation (EBOF), and others.

-Please inform the bishop if you or your faith community applies for an external grant.
+Please inform the bishop if you or your faith community apply for an external grant.

 Board of Trustees Grant & Loan